-Cosmin Gurău is a Romanian producer.
-Right now, his goal is to properly carry out this endeavor called “To The Wild”, which is a non-commercial independent film festival.
-The main point of this event is to combine two things that he loves, namely nature and films, into one.
-Behind “To The Wild”, there are just a few people trying to find out if there is another way to go about this “film festival thing”, or if indeed unpleasant experiences similar to the aforementioned one just have to be part and parcel of the festivalgoer’s existence, he says.
-And the first edition of this festival will take place on the 25th of August, in Bucharest.
-In an interview for redteastories.com he talks about his passions and the art of making movies.
+Cosmin Gurău is a Romanian filmmaker.
+Right now, his goal is to properly carry out his newest endeavor called “To The Wild”, which is a non-commercial independent film festival.
+The main point of this event is to combine two things that he loves intensely, namely nature and films, into one.
+Behind “To The Wild”, there are just a few people trying to find out if there is another way to go about this “film festival thing”, or if indeed the distracting, unpleasant experiences caused by intrusive commercial elements have to be part and parcel of the festivalgoer’s life.
+The first edition of this festival will take place on the 25th of August, in Bucharest.
+In an interview for redteastories.com he talks about his passions, and the art of making movies.
 Find out more:

 How did you get started as a filmmaker?
 How long have you been making movies?

 Cosmin Gurău: I distinctly remember being 8 years old and watching ALIEN (1979) on TV and asking my mom the name of the job you need to have in order to make THAT.
 The fact that I had access to my first (digital) camera so late (2006) meant I had to improvise, going first through hand-drawn animated sketchbooks, envisioning and programming point-and-click adventure games in Visual Basic, doing lots of 3D animation, and perhaps most importantly, being in a theatre group, both as an actor and as a director.
 All these things proved very useful in 2006, when I made my first attempt at a “movie” in the 11th grade, for a nation-wide high school European Union-themed competition.
 It was crude, could barely be called a movie, and basically flipped off the whole idea of the competition.
 I won an award for it.
 And an iPod.
 Good times.
 I was hooked.